S3 features

 Signature V4 is the default for S3cmd.Server-side encryption with customer-provided keys (SSE-C)

-CoreWeave AI Object Storage supports server-side encryption with customer-provided keys (SSE-C) for enhanced data security.
-SSE-C allows you to encrypt your data using keys that you provide and manage.SSE-C headers
+CoreWeave AI Object Storage supports server-side encryption with customer-provided keys (SSE-C).
+SSE-C lets you encrypt your data using keys that you provide and manage.
+The following sections describe the required request headers, example requests for upload, download, and copy, and the response headers and error codes you can expect.SSE-C headers

-When using SSE-C, include the following headers in your requests:x-amz-server-side-encryption-customer-algorithm: Must be set toAES256x-amz-server-side-encryption-customer-key: Your 256-bit (32-byte) encryption key in base64-encoded formatx-amz-server-side-encryption-customer-key-md5: MD5 hash of your encryption key in base64-encoded format
+When using SSE-C, include the following headers in your requests:x-amz-server-side-encryption-customer-algorithm: Must be set toAES256.x-amz-server-side-encryption-customer-key: Your 256-bit (32-byte) encryption key in base64-encoded format.x-amz-server-side-encryption-customer-key-md5: MD5 hash of your encryption key in base64-encoded format.

 Upload with SSE-C